probablykasper/colorboy-py/README.md

 ### Get started

 1. Install Python (Python 3.7 works, probably other versions too)
 2. Install [Poetry](https://poetry.eustace.io).
-Poetry is used to manage dependencies, the virtual environment and publishing to PyPI, so it's worth learning.
+Poetry is used to manage dependencies, the virtual environment and publishing to PyPI, so it's worth learning
-3. Run `poetry install` to install Python package dependencies.
+3. Run `poetry install` to install Python package dependencies

-I recommend running poetry config virtualenvs.in-project true.
-This command makes Poetry create your Python virtual environment inside the project folder, so you'll be able to easily delete it.
-Additionally, it lets VSCode's Python extension detect the virtual environment if you set the python.pythonPath setting to ${workspaceFolder}/.venv/bin/python in your settings.
+I recommend running `poetry config virtualenvs.in-project true`, which makes Poetry store your Python virtual environment inside the project folder.
+Additionally, it lets VSCode's Python extension detect the virtual environment if you set the `python.pythonPath` setting to `${workspaceFolder}/.venv/bin/python` in your settings.

 ### Running